Control: Time Limit Policies

 • Pool Type.
 Select "Concurrent"

 • Idle Timeout.
-Range: 5 minutes to 3 hours plus "None" (meaning never).
-Default: 15 minutes.
+Range: Varies with subscription type.
 The TCP connection is closed once the app is idle (no keyboard or mouse activity) for this period.
 The state of the app itself is unchanged: the user can reconnect and continue as before.
 A two-minute warning is given before disconnecting, giving the user time to provide input to keep the connection going.
 Set the "Idle Timeout" to a value that causes few user complaints.

 • Idle Time Action.
 Options: "Disconnect User" and "Sign Out."
 Default: "Disconnect User." "

 • Sign Out After Disconnect.
-Range5-120 minutes plus "None" (meaning never).
-Default: 1 hour.
+RangeVaries with subscription type.
 The user is signed out.
 When a user reconnects, they get a fresh copy of the app.
 Set this value high enough that users who were disconnected accidentally are not inconvenienced.

 • Maximum Session Length (optional): Range: 30 minutes to 24 hours plus "None" (unlimited).
 This sets the maximum time a user can remain signed into the desktop, preventing sessions from lasting indefinitely (and occupying user slots indefinitely).
 The time limit is measured from when the user signs in.
 The user is signed out when this limit is reached without being given the option to continue.
 They are warned of the impending signout shortly before it happens.